STRATA: Simple, Gradient-Free Attacks for Models of Code: Token impact on model accuracy under variable replacement attack can be measured by L2 norm

 Traditional adversarial attacks on discrete spaces involve searching the discrete space for semantically similar perturbations that yield a misclassification.
 Searching the space of all possible valid discrete changes in source code is often intractable or even impossible \citep{rice1953classes}.
-However, there are strategies to reduce the search space.
-For example, perturbations may be limited to a small number of predefined operations which are known to be semantically equivalent, such as inserting deadcode, replacing local variable names, or replacing expressions with known equivalent expressions.
+However, restricting the search space to a set of predefined operations that maintain semantic invariance can reduce the search space.
 Gradient-based attacks on the embedding space may also be used in order to optimize the search of the space itself \citep{yefet_adversarial_2020, ramakrishnan_semantic_2020}.
-Gradient-based attacks rely on knowledge of the exact parameters of the model.
+However, gradient-based attacks are computationally expensive and rely heavily on knowledge of the exact parameters of the model.

-We propose \strata{}, which replaces local variable names with high-impact subtokens to generate adversarial examples. \strata{} leverages the fact that only a relatively small number of subtoken embeddings are critical for the classification task performed by the \codetoseq{} model.
+We eliminate the need for an expensive search operation by performing a local variable name replacement attack using high-impact tokens.
+The observed frequency-L2 relationship motivates two ways to identify high-impact tokens: first, we should consider tokens with a high L2 norm embeddding, and second, since we have established a correlation between high L2 norm embeddings and token frequency, we can use tokens selected on the basis of high frequency in the training set instead.\footnote{It is noted that very-high-frequency tokens have lower L2 norms.
+However, since very-high frequency tokens with low L2 norm are relatively rare, they are not expected to affect results significantly.}

+Thus, in our experiments, we choose high-impact tokens in three different ways: \begin{enumerate}[noitemsep,nolistsep] \item \textit{All:} Contains all tokens.
+Note that the number of tokens varies by dataset (Table~\ref{tab:topn}); \item \textit{Top $n$ by L2 norm} contains tokens for which their L2 norm embedding vectors are the $n$ highest; \item \textit{Top $n$ by frequency} contains only the $n$ tokens which occur in the training data with highest frequency. \end{enumerate}